This is the ultimate guide to email marketing in 2022.

 The problem is: it’s 4,623 words.
 That’s WAY too long for most people to read in one sitting.

-Which is probably why lots of people asked me for a PDF version.
+This is probably why lots of people asked me for a PDF version.

 So I decided that a PDF version of my guide would make a great Content Upgrade.